Fixitfetish/fpga_potpourri/VHDL/cplx_pkg_readme.txt

 The operation mode is a combination of one or several options and can be set for each function or procedure separately.
 Note that some options can not be combined, e.g. different rounding options.
+Use options carefully and only when really required.
+Some options can have a negative influence on logic consumption and timing.

   type cplx_mode is array(integer range <>) of cplx_option; -- the default mode is "-"
   Example: The mode "ROS" switches on data reset, overflow detection and saturation.